TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

          niceText

    Data type
-         boolean
+         boolean /stdWrap

    Description
          This is a very popular feature that helps to render small letters much nicer than the freetype library can normally do.
 But it also loads the system very much!

-         The principle of this function is to create a black/white giffile in twice or more times the size of the actual gif-file and then print the text onto this in a scaled dimension.
-Afterwards ImageMagick (IM) scales down the mask and masks the font color down on the original gif-file through the temporary mask.
+         The principle of this function is to create a black/white image file in twice or more times the size of the actual image file and then print the text onto this in a scaled dimension.
+Afterwards ImageMagick (IM) scales down the mask and masks the font color down on the original image file through the temporary mask.

          The fact that the font is actually rendered in the double size and scaled down adds a more homogenous shape to the letters.
 Some fonts are more critical than others though.
 If you do not need the quality, then don't use the function.

-         **Some properties:**
+         **Some sub-properties:**

          .before = IM-params before scale